Gitoffthelawn/gummy/README.md

 CLI screen manager for X11 that allows automatic and manual brightness/temperature adjustments, via backlight (currently only for embedded displays) and gamma.
 Multiple monitors are supported.

-Automatic brightness is based on screen contents.
-Support for ambient light sensors is planned.
+Automatic brightness is based on screen contents or ambient light sensor data.

-Disclaimer: this program is still in development!
-You are welcome and encouraged to submit bug reports, suggestions and pull requests.

 ## Installation